AbiJays/Introduction-to-Lists/lists.md

 # Adding objects in a list

-To add an object we use the append method and as I'm noticing now I've actually forgotten to include an incredbily important task to my to do list: day-dream.
+To add an object we use the append method, FUNNILY ENOUGH as I'm noticing now I've actually forgotten to include an incredbily important task to my to do list: day-dream.

 First we will write the list variable because the list is where we want to add the item to, then call the append method ".append()" and within the brackets we put the object we want to add to the list.
 Again, because it's a string we must use quotation marks.